 While proper nutrition is important for everyone, it is especially important for cavy residents.
 Cavies, like rabbits, have a specialized digestive system and are hindgut fermenters, with most of the digestive process taking place in the cecum and large intestine.
 Adequate fiber is imperative for healthy digestion.
 Without this, digestion can slow down, resulting in the pH and bacteria population of the cecum to change, causing digestive issues.

-Also like rabbits, cavies pass two types of feces- regular stool and cecotropes (sometimes called “night droppings” or “cecal pellets”), which are nitrogen-rich and intended to be re-ingested.
+Also like Unless explicitly mentioned, we are referring to domesticated rabbit breeds, not wild rabbits, who may have unique needs not covered by this resource., cavies pass two types of feces- regular stool and cecotropes (sometimes called “night droppings” or “cecal pellets”), which are nitrogen-rich and intended to be re-ingested.
 When food is regularly available, cecotropes are often consumed overnight, so you may not actually see this taking place, but it is an important part of cavy nutrition and digestion!